atom-archive/space-pen/README.md

       console.log "I just attached to", @parent()
 ```

-### After Remove Hooks
+### Before Remove Hooks
-SpacePen calls the `afterRemove` hook whenever a view is removed from the DOM
+SpacePen calls the `beforeRemove` hook whenever a view is removed from the DOM
 via a jQuery method.
 This works if the view is removed directly with `remove` or
 indirectly when a method like `empty` or `html` is called on a parent element.
 This is a good place to clean up subscriptions and other view-specific state.